Zanzibarr/Notify/readme.md

 sudo rm /path/to/file/notify
 ```

+Once you've done this, you're ready to build again.

 # Python lib use
-Once you've done this, you're ready to build again
 You can use the application as a python library:
 ```python
 import notify